-• 1094 Principles of Engineering - Senior (elective) -.5 credit/ semester

-This course is designed for seniors who want to explore the practical applications of math, science, technology, design, and more, found in the various traditional fields of engineering, e.g. civil, mechanical, and electrical, as well as some emerging fields, e.g. mechatronics.
-Student collaboration is essential to this course and developing collaboration and communication skills will be emphasized.
+• 1094 Principles of Engineering - Senior (elective) -.5 credit/semester this course and developing collaboration and communication skills will be emphasized.
 The course will rely heavily on activity-, project-, and problem-based (APPB) learning.
 Students will need to complete a design process from identifying a problem, to initial concepts, to prototyping, to testing, to iterations, to communicating conclusions.
 In addition, there is an aim to expose students to some trending topics in the field and to include discussions with professionals within the engineering disciplines.
 Some proficiency using digital design software (developed in the Engineering Design course) is ideal but not necessary.